scottcarr/beagle/rebuildI2C.md

 Remove the SD card from the beaglebone and put it back in your computer.

-Mount the first partition (maybe /dev/sdb1) as /mnt/boot
+Mount the root file system partition of your SD card (maybe /dev/sdb2) as /mnt/rootfs.
+Loading the Angstrom demo image partitions the SD card for you.
+The first partition is boot and the second is the root file system.
 <!--- Mount the second partition (maybe /dev/sdb2) as /mnt/rootfs
 -->